effektif/user-docs/docs/settings.rst

 .. hint:: Please note that deleted users are removed from all groups he was a member of and no replacement is set.

 Whenever you delete a user,
-a dialog where you can define a replacement appears.
+a dialogue where you can define a replacement appears.

 .. figure:: /_static/images/settings/replacements.png